 CodeSignal is a leading technical interview and assessment solution.
 It offers advanced job simulation technology across the whole hiring process.

-CodeSignal's Advantages over HackerRank
+CodeSignal's advantages over HackerRank

 According to G2, CodeSignal offers higher user satisfaction than HackerRank.
 Codesignal’s advantages over HackerRank: